+Instruct the replica to use the source as the replication data source and to use auto-positioning.
 The SQL statements needed to accomplish this step are described in the example that follows later in this section.

 Most of the steps that follow require the use of the MySQL

-root account or another MySQL user account
+root account or another MySQL user account that

 SUPER privilege or the